Overview

 - Dyfed Powys Local Criminal Justice Board

-Our involvement ensures the sector’s views, experiences, and expertise are considered in decision making processes, and that proven and innovative approaches to improving outcomes for people in contact with the criminal justice system are promoted.
+Our involvement ensures the sector's views, experiences, and expertise are considered in decision making processes, and that proven and innovative approaches to improve outcomes for people in contact with the criminal justice system are promoted.

 Championing the voluntary sector at the highest levels